| Why is dietary fiber important?

 fibers are degraded by the bacteria in our large intestines

 into sugars!
-This is of negligible amount, though. |
+This is of negligible amount, though. | | Since dietary fiber forms bulk of the meal while

 giving no calories at all, it can also help in losing weight.